 THE THIRD WORLD

 It was mostly about business.
 Americans wanted land for coffee, sugar and fruit plantations in Central America and the Caribbean.
-The Cold War changed the rules of the game.
+But the Cold War changed the rules of the game.
 The United States no longer needed to support governments that would be okay with American businesses Now, the most important thing was that Latin American leaders fight communism.

+Another Latin American country affected by the Cold War was Chile.
 For many years Chile had been a model in South America of good, democratic government.
 Elected presidents had held office and turned over power peacefully.
 The army stayed out of politics.

 Primary Source: Photograph